SOLID Principles in Rust: A Practical Guide

 Introduction: Why Should I Care About SOLID?

-So we’re reading Uncle Bob’s Clean Architecture and wondering how these principles, born in the world of Java and C#, apply to Rust.
-Fair question.
-After all, we’re not dealing with inheritance hierarchies, we don’t have traditional classes, and everything compiles into a single binary.
+Anyway, I’m reading Uncle Bob’s Clean Architecture book and wondering how these principles, born in the world of Java and C#, apply to Rust.
+After all, we’re not dealing with inheritance hierarchies, we don’t have traditional classes, and most of the time everything compiles into a single binary.
 So what gives?

 The “One Binary” Question

-Let’s address the elephant in the room right now: Uncle Bob talks a lot about “components” that can be independently deployed (JARs, DLLs, Gems).
-In Rust, we typically compile everything into a single binary.
+Let’s address the elephant in the room right now because it was one of the very first question I had in mind.
+The author talks a lot about “components” that can be independently deployed (JARs, DLLs, Gems).
+In Rust, I typically compile everything into a single binary.
 Does this make SOLID irrelevant?
+Absolutely not and here’s why:

 - Independence is logical, not physical: When we talk about “independent components” in SOLID, we’re really talking about modules/crates that: